 'Luke Massey is an exceptional young man.
 This is not a remark I make glibly, there are few people of his age with his skill set, capabilities and energies.
 At the core of this is his ability as a naturalist, an instinctive curiosity and passion for everything that snarls, slithers, stings or slimes.
 And this deep affinity also manifests a determined desire to effect positive and pro-active conservation.'

-Luke is available for commissions all around the world.
+Luke is available for commissions and events all around the world.
 Feel free to contact me.